 A major factor that played a crucial role in misleading the unsuspecting Indian public into welcoming the onrush of foreign corporate players was the crafty use of deceptive terminology.
+It’s another key characteristic of neocolonialism.
 Just as foreign corporations were making a beeline to enter India, the mass media – some unwittingly and some knowingly – began to dish out certain strategic terms.

 The term ‘FDI’ served as a cover for an economic invasion by foreign capital.
 ‘Privatisation’ was a cosmetic term for the fire sale of state-owned assets.
 There was nothing free about ‘free trade’ because it meant big companies from powerful countries could dump their goods in India in exchange for financial wealth transfer (Remember Dependency Theory?).

 The term ‘globalisation’ was sold to the public to make them feel they don’t become xenophobic of foreign brands, whose products and services were grossly overpriced and often nonessential.
 And the term ‘liberalisation’ helped remove government-controlled measures in place to protect domestic businesses.